Charles Inman (banker): Family and legacy

 Jane Inman died in 1865 at Spital Hall, at age 72.

-Legacy

 St Peter's Church, Sackville Street, Everton (Church of England) was completed in 1849.
 Inman donated the land, laid the foundation stone in a ceremony where the architect Mr Hay (of Hay of Liverpool) showed the plans, and gave much of the building cost.
 His daughter Elizabeth's marriage took place there, in 1852.

 The church was destroyed in 1942.